michael2012z/BitBible/markdown/Etheridge/files/Rom.md

 11. For he received the sign of circumcision (as) a seal of the righteousness of his faith, which (was his) in uncircumcision, that he should be the father of all them who believe of the uncircumcision; that it might be accounted also to them for righteousness:

-12. and the father of the circumcision, not of them who are of the circumcision only, but of them who pursueOr, accomplish, fulfil. the footsteps of the faith of uncircumcision of our father Abraham.
+12. and the father of the circumcision, not of them who are of the circumcision only, but of them who pursue

 13. FOR not through the law was the promise unto Abraham and to his seed that he should be the heir of the world, but through the righteousness of faith.